 In a neighbourhood like North Philadelphia where the pull of the streets is so strong horses have become a blessing.
 Here a community of African American horse lovers created a safe harbor thought keeping horses in the high-crime neighbourhood of North Philadelphia.

 Philadelphia´s Urban Riding culture and it goes back to a long tradition.
-During the turn of the century the automobilizing replaced the horse-drawn carriages in major cities and finally supplanted the horse cart by the 1920´s.
+During the turn of the century the automobilizing replaced the horse-drawn carriages and finally supplanted the horse cart by the 1920´s.
 The people who worked with the horses tended to be African Americans and a lot of these people had a love for their horses so they kept their animals even though they could not use them as working animals anymore.

 Times changed and so did the Urban Horsemen Community.
-What was once a traditional horse community mixed up with influences of modern times.
-But the horses still keep the Community together, give the people an outlet and an opportunity to anchor themselves.
+What was once a traditional cowboy community mixed up with influences of modern times.
+Due to gentrification the Urban Horsemen Community now is a world in danger of disappearing.